 One Mind is led by CEO Pete Chiarelli, U.S. Army General (retired) who as Vice Chief of Staff of the Army led the DOD efforts on Post-Traumatic Stress (PTS), Traumatic Brain Injury (TBI) and suicide prevention.

 One Mind was founded by former Congressman Patrick Kennedy, who led the passage of the mental health parity bill, and Garen Staglin who, with his wife Shari, founded the International Mental Health Research Organization (IMHRO).

 Steven Hyman, Director of MIT-Broad Institute Stanley Center for Psychiatric Research, chairs the Strategic Advisory Board.
-Board members currently include Matt Bowman, the founder of RCT Ligic LLC and former CEO of Marrill Lynch Ventures; Gary Gottlieb, CEO of the Partners Healthcare in Boston; Susan Viniar, a community volunteer who has been a board member or trustee for numerous organizations; and Shumeet Banerji, a senior partner of Booz & Company who also sits on the board of Hewlett-Packard.
+Board members currently include Matt Bowman, the founder of RCT Ligic LLC and former CEO of Merrill Lynch Ventures; Gary Gottlieb, CEO of the Partners Healthcare in Boston; and Shumeet Banerji, a senior partner of Booz & Company who also sits on the board of Hewlett-Packard.

 One Mind for Research is currently a division of the non-profit International Mental Health Research Organization, but will soon be a stand-alone non-profit organization.